 Photography & Videotaping

 - Photography and Videotaping guidelines are written out and included within the Wedding Packet.
 These are to be signed by the photographer/videographer and returned prior to the wedding.
+Please note: that the photo session after the wedding will be limited to one half hour.

 Other Liturgy Details